-The BCAC IPO prospectus and BCAC's amended and restated certificate of incorporation ("Existing Charter") provided that BCAC initially had until May 2, 2022 (the date which was 15 months after the consummation of the BCAC IPO) to complete a business combination.
-On April 26, 2022, BCAC's stockholders approved an amendment to the Existing Charter to extend the deadline by which BCAC was obligated to complete a business combination (the "Extension Amendment").
+The BCAC IPO prospectus and Existing Charter provided that BCAC initially had until May 2, 2022 (the date which was 15 months after the consummation of the BCAC IPO) to complete a Business Combination.
+On April 26, 2022, BCAC's stockholders approved the Extension Amendment.

-In connection with the Extension Amendment, the Sponsor, or its designees, agreed to loan \$0.033 for each Public Share that BCAC Public Stockholders did not elect to redeem in April 2022 ("Additional Contributions") to BCAC by way of the Extension Note, commencing on May 2, 2022, and on the 2nd day of each subsequent month, or portion thereof, that was needed by BCAC to complete the Business Combination from May 2, 2022 until October 2, 2022.
+In connection with the Extension Amendment, the Sponsor, or its designees, agreed to loan \$0.033 for each Public Share that BCAC Public Stockholders did not elect to redeem in April 2022 ("Additional Contributions") to BCAC by way of the Extension Note, commencing on May 2, 2022, and on the 2nd day of each subsequent month, or portion thereof, that is needed by BCAC to complete the Business Combination from May 2, 2022 until October 2, 2022.
 The amount of the Additional Contributions did not bear interest and became repayable by the Company to the Sponsor or its designees upon the closing of the Business Combination.